-She grew up as a military brat (Air Force) and has traveled extensively.
-Her more exciting exploits include attending Kubasaki High School in Okinawa, Japan, backpacking around Europe and Scandinavia for several months, a year-long college graduate study in Warsaw, Poland and a wonderful trip to Scotland and Ireland where she fell in love with castles, kilts and brogues.
+Julie is a military brat (Air Force) and has traveled extensively.
+Her more exciting exploits include attending high school in Okinawa, Japan; backpacking around Europe and Scandinavia for several months; a year-long college graduate study in Warsaw, Poland; and a wonderful trip to Scotland and Ireland where she fell in love with castles, kilts and brogues.

 Did you know Julie almost joined the CIA, but opted instead to become a journalist specializing in the Soviet Union (Russia to those too young to remember)?

 Julie and her sister wrote a historical romance trilogy about three sisters.
 It took place in Salem, Massachusetts, a hundred years after the witch trials.

 Despite the fact that Lexi in No One Lives Twice is a mathematical genius, math was Julie’s hardest subject!

 Julie attended graduate school at the University of Warsaw where she took all her classes in Polish except for her Russian language class.

 Julie has a secret weapon in her effort to keep the computer technology realistic...her nephew, a true genius computer guru who works for...well, one of the big ones.